stevenpencle/D6-LOA/README.md

 > Save the secrets.json file in the `{your-project-name}` project folder.
 The .gitignore file is already configured to ignore this file, but please verify.
 See the image below for the project structure.
 Notice that the `{your-project-name}` project is the .NET Core project and the `ClientApp` folder contains the Angular application.

----

 ![alt text](Documentation/vscode_project_structure.png "Project structure")

 > VS Code or Command Terminal - Use the `dotnet` CLI to set the user secrets.

----

 ![alt text](Documentation/set_user_secrets.png "Using dotnet CLI to save user secrets")

 > This will copy the secrets.json file to a folder in your profile's `AppData`

----

 ![alt text](Documentation/app_data_user_secrets.png "User secrets stored in AppData")

 > The .NET Core compiler will look for these secrets and combine them with the project's appsettings.json.
 The compiler looks for user secrets based on the key in the project file.

----

 ![alt text](Documentation/user_secrets_project_setting.png "User secrets key in project file")

 ### Run Template

-> VS Code - Hit Play!
+> VS Code - In the Debug Menu (Ctrl + Shift + D), select `ASP.Net Core & Browser` and Hit Play!
 VS Code will automatically execute the `dotnet build` `npm install` `ng serve` commands and start Chrome.
 You can debug the .NET Core code by setting breakpoints in VS Code and debug the Angular application in Chrome developer tools.
 Note: It may take a few minutes to run the project the first time with all of the package restoration that is needed.
 Chrome will eventually refresh the page to render the application.
 Note: Images will not be available until after you run `npm run build` from `{your-project-name}\ClientApp` once to create the `{your-project-name}\ClientApp\dist\assets` folder.

----
+#### Warning

+> This will take several minutes to complete.
+Chrome will launch and appear to do nothing.
+Eventually, Chrome will refresh and render your application.
+This delay is primarily due to the time needed to install the NPM packages.
+After the first launch, the start-up time will be much quicker.

 ![alt text](Documentation/vscode_debug.png "Run in VS Code")

 > _What about Visual Studio?
 Can I still use it?_ Yes.
 After the project is configured, you can choose to use Visual Studio as your IDE.
-Debugging in Visual Studio will use IIS Express as the development server, whereas debugging in VS Code will use the Angular CLI (Node) server.

----

-> _Where is the unit test project, and where are the client testing frameworks and configuration?_ They have been removed in an effort to keep the code as simple and straight-forward as possible.
-Please feel free to add a .NET Core unit test project and add the Jasmine test framework back to Angular.
+Debugging in Visual Studio will use IIS Express as the development server, whereas debugging in VS Code will use the Angular CLI (Node) server.<br/><br/>_Where is the unit test project, and where are the client testing frameworks and configuration?_ They have been removed in an effort to keep the code as simple and straight-forward as possible.
+Please feel free to add a .NET Core unit test project and add the Jasmine test framework back to Angular. <

 ### Manual Steps to Create a New Application from the Template